 The draft policy will be given to all members of the Governing Body, and all teaching and non-teaching members of staff.
-Details of the content of the RSE curriculum will also be published on the school's web site.
-Hard
+Details of the content of the RSE curriculum will also be published on the school's website.

 DEFINING RELATIONSHIPS AND SEX EDUCATION